MerkleBros/cozy.computer/_posts/2020-05-11-generic-debounce-in-bash.md

 date:   2020-05-11
 draft: true
 ---
-TLDR: A [short Bash script](https://github.com/MerkleBros/debounce.sh/blob/master/debounce.sh) for debouncing using a while loop and processes management
+TLDR: A [short Bash script (Github link)](https://github.com/MerkleBros/debounce.sh) for debouncing using a while loop and processes management.

 ![gif of script running on command line](assets/generic-debouncing-in-bash.gif)